pafernanr/dynflowbrowser/README.md

 ## Overview

+- DynflowBrowser reads Dynflow csv files from a sosreport and saves the data to a SQLite file.
+- The database is used to obtain Tasks, Actions and Steps details.
+- Generates Dynflow and also Pulp statistics by execution time.
-DynflowBrowser provides two interfaces for analyzing Foreman/Satellite task execution:
+- There are available two interfaces for analyzing Dynflow execution:
   - **Terminal Browser**: Fast keyboard-driven TUI for console-based analysis
   - **HTTPD Service**: Web interface accessible from any browser

 - HTTPD Service can be started in background while using the Terminal Browser.
 - Share HTTP or SSH tunnel access with colleagues to dig into the same Dynflow data.